 Various terminologies used with respect to miscarriages are unclear, creating confusion.

-So, in this blog, I am making an attempt to analyse various guidelines proposed by different organisations currently.
+So, in this blog, I am making an attempt to analyze various guidelines proposed by different organizations currently.

 RCOG and MISCARRIAGE :

 As per RCOG,

 Miscarriage is defined as a spontaneous loss of pregnancy before 24 weeks of pregnancy.